 Are credit unions expected to take from existing marketing budgets to fund this effort?

+No!
 The campaign is intended to complement existing credit union marketing.
-It's recommended that the contributions be in addition to existing marketing spends.
+Contributions should be in addition to existing marketing spends.
 Credit unions still need to deploy their great marketing.
-Open Your Eyes to a Credit Union helps eliminate the need to educate consumers that they can join and that being local is a negative by demonstrating the strength of our industry.

 Why was our contribution not included with our dues?

 CUNA dedicates dues to advocacy and will maintain that distinction.

 Can we co-brand the collateral?